tum-gis/ckanext-grouphierarchy-sddi/README.md

 By default, there are 9 main categories, 16 topics and 18 Organizations.
 In the following `.json` file you can see default values:
 `https://github.com/tum-gis/ckanext-grouphierarchy-sddi/blob/main/ckanext/grouphierarchy/init_data.json`.

+The default 9 main categories and 16 topics are mandatory for SDDI and are the result of [long research](https://www.asg.ed.tum.de/en/gis/projects/smart-district-data-infrastructure/).
+They should not be changed when the catalog is used in SDDI context.
+Organisations can be modified.
+The default organizations defined in the file `init_data.json` are predefined within the [TwinBy project](https://twinby.bayern/de/startseite).

 The file is possible to define in `production.ini` as a variable:

 ```text